 The “chambers” feature two distinct spaces in every room

-The 262 rooms, referred to as “Chambers” by the hotel staff, range from $159 to $1,400 per night.
+The 262 guest rooms, referred to as “chambers” by the hotel staff, range from $159 to $1,400 per night.
 As with other Virgin enterprises, there’s a lot of red in the design palette.
-Eschewing hard edges, the rooms feel futuristic, but still accessible and well laid out.
+Eschewing hard edges, the guest rooms feel futuristic, but still accessible and well laid out.
 It’s all curves and soft surfaces that are conducive to lounging.

 A focus on quality and convenience

 Virgin is hard to beat when you’re considering ease of use and price point.
 Dedicated customer service is a throughline in all of Richard Branson’s communications about his companies, and his hotels prioritize quality and convenience.

 The hotel’s app (dubbed Lucy) enables a “touch-free” guest experience featuring contactless checkin/out, mobile room keys, app-based room service and in-room lighting and thermostat control, among other offerings.
 The hotel is also all in on Virgin’s celebrated “No Nickel and Diming” policy.
 For guests, this means street-priced minibars, free WiFi and no resort, urban or amenity fees.

 And the amenities are a step above standard.
 The hotel gym is open 24/7 and features free weights alongside state-of-the-art Technogym cardio machines.
 For business travelers, there are corporate meeting spaces of multiple sizes available.
 A make-or-break for some, the hotel is pet friendly.